Showing posts with label Memoirs. Show all posts

 [If this book interests you, be sure to check out:]

-Autobiography of the woman pilot raised in Kenya who became the first female commercial pilot and air mail-carrier in Africa, as well as the first woman to fly non-stop from Europe to America.
+The autobiography of Markham, the woman pilot raised in Kenya who became the first female commercial pilot and air mail-carrier in Africa, as well as the first woman to fly non-stop from Europe to America.
 She was a friend to Karen Blixen and Denis Fitch Hatton (depicted in the film Out of Africa).
-Most importantly this memoir is beautifully written, full of life, adventure, and challenges.
-It was highly-praised by Ernest Hemingway who said Markham "could write rings around all of us who consider ourselves writers".
+Most importantly, this memoir is beautifully written, full of life, adventure, and challenges.
+It was highly-praised by Ernest Hemingway who said Markham "could write rings around all of us who consider ourselves writers."
 (Previously reviewed here.)

 Happy reading.